 - Course: Electronic and Electrical Engineering MEng, BEng

-- Year of graduation: Current
+- Year of graduation: 2021

 - LinkedIn: https://www.linkedin.com/in/melissa-hartmann-ugaz

-I chose electrical and electronic engineering because it extends from nano-scale designs to large-scale electrical systems, having transformed modern technology in just a few generations with its overwhelming applicability in daily life.
-It is a course focused on technology and nowadays innovation that will allow me to be creative and exposed to new ideas as well as allow me to take many challenging and rewarding problem-solving opportunities that can benefit people’s lives, contribute to solving current demands, and contribute in the advances of modern technology, which I am looking forward to being a part of.
+I chose Electrical and Electronic Engineering because it extends from nano-scale designs to large-scale electrical systems, having transformed modern technology in just a few generations with its overwhelming applicability in daily life.
+It is a course focused on technology and nowadays innovation that will allow me to be creative and exposed to new ideas as well as allow me to take many challenging and rewarding problem-solving opportunities that can benefit people’s lives, contribute to solving current demands, and contribute in the advances of modern technology, which I am looking forward to being a part of.”

-I am more than grateful to have the opportunity to work with a distinguished faculty, passionate students and get the support and facilities needed to enhance my learning experience.
-I particularly like the pedagogic approaches in learning because we are given a variety of learning methods that allow us to use and develop what we are taught in an effective manner.
+“I am more than grateful to have the opportunity to work with the distinguished Faculty of Engineering and Physical Sciences, passionate students and get the support and facilities needed to enhance my learning experience.
+I particularly like the pedagogical approaches in learning because we are given a variety of learning methods that allow us to use and develop what we are taught in an effective manner.
 These range from lectures, projects, laboratory sessions, meetings with our personal tutor to make the learning more personalised, catch-up sessions, example classes and large numbers of resources to further explore a topic.
-It is beneficial in providing the knowledge and soft skills required in a work context, as well as in encouraging active learning and team-building.
+It is beneficial in providing the knowledge and soft skills required in a work context, as well as in encouraging active learning and team-building.”

-The highlight project of my first year in the course would have to be the Buggy project for my module in Circuit Analysis and Design (ELEC1130).
+“The highlight project of my first year in the course would have to be the Buggy project for my module in Circuit Analysis and Design (ELEC1130).
 It consisted in building a remote-control car in a group of five with an onboard control system, which we designed and built the circuit in parts and then assembled the pieces and managed to function successfully.
-This second year I am looking forward to completing the Embedded Systems Project module (ELEC2645), which consists in programming a retro arcade-classic style game in a battery-powered gamepad.
-I particularly enjoy project-based learning because it allows me to apply what we learn in a more creative way and challenges us to actively research more profoundly on the module.
+During the second year, I completed the Embedded Systems Project module which consisted of programming a retro arcade-classic style game in a battery-powered gamepad.
+I particularly enjoyed project-based learning because it allowed me to apply what we learnt in a more creative way and challenged me to actively research more profoundly on the subject.”

-Leeds is one of the largest student cities in the UK and what I particularly like about it is the structure of the city with the universities.
-This is because despite it being large, it is small enough to have a sense of student community.
+Leeds is one of the largest student cities in the UK and Melissa particularly liked is the structure of the city with the universities.
+She said, “This is because despite it being large, it is small enough to have a sense of student community.
 It is also a vibrant city with lots of events going on every day and opportunities to engage in activities with a variety of international students, as well as local citizens which is ideal for a foreign student like myself.
-These range from having an Otley run experience in the multiple pubs and bars, different themed nightclubs, local and international weekly gigs, art exhibitions, group jogs or Leeds Marathon, kilo vintage clothes sales and free screenings or feasts in different venues.
+These range from having an Otley run experience in the multiple pubs and bars, different themed nightclubs, local and international weekly gigs, art exhibitions, group jogs or Leeds Marathon, kilo vintage clothes sales and free screenings or feasts in different venues.”

-Having an altruistic interest in engineering, I want to be able to impact other’s lives positively.
+“Having an altruistic interest in engineering, I want to be able to impact other’s lives positively.
 I look forward to becoming a well-rounded individual who is both academically ambitious and judicious.
 I have particularly enjoyed working on the programming and communications modules and would like to do a placement year in either sector to gain more experience and clarity as to what I want to focus on in the distant future.